‘The Lobster’ Director Yorgos Lanthimos Talks Intentional Irony [LISTEN]

 Yorgos Lanthimos should be on your radar.
 The 42-year-old director, born in Athens, Greece, is a visionary unlike any other in modern cinema.
 Bringing strange and surreal worlds to the big screen with such confidence, his past feature films “Dogtooth” and “Alps” have won numerous awards (as well as an Academy Award nomination for Best Foreign Language Film).
 “The Lobster” is his third feature film, first in English, and in true Yorgos fashion, he finds the perfect balance between sharp-edged satire and romantic fable in such a way that is such to make “The Lobster” among the best films of 2016.
-We sat down with Yorgos at the Four Seasons Hotel in Beverly Hills earlier this week, and we talked about his directing process, Colin Farrell’s weight gain, and his on set nervous breakdown.
+We sat down with Yorgos at the Four Seasons Hotel in Beverly Hills earlier this week, and we talked about his directing process, Colin Farrell’s weight gain, and his on-set nervous breakdown.
 We begin:

 Visually, this film is very loud; I’m wondering what a “Yorgos” script looks like?
-Do you create mood boards, include pictures?
+Do you create mood boards, that include pictures?

-Not at all, actually.
-Our scripts are very sparse and simple.
-I mean, they don’t even have descriptions of the characters or their emotions, what they’re going through, etc. They just describe the action and dialogue.
-The way I like to make films is to take one part of the process at a time.
-When we’re writing the screenplay, I’m very much focused on that and trying to feel confident about it.
 I only start making a film when I feel the screenplay is there and I feel confident it can be made into a film.
 I never think about what it’s going to look like, who’s going to be in it, where we’re going to do it or any of those things.
-The next step is thinking about what fits this film visually, what actors can make the characters on the page more complex and interesting.
+The next step is thinking about what fits this film visually, and what actors can make the characters on the page more complex and interesting.
 Then it is filming and editing where I make more decisions, I try different kinds of music and find the language there.

 That’s the thing, I think the irony is that there is not much contrast.
 What I was interested in is showing the irony of one character who escapes from one system believing that he can be free in a different system.
 Even the Loners themselves, they’re supposedly free because they’re going against the system but the irony of it is in order to create this other system they have to have their own rules as well.
 That ends up being very similarly oppressive.
 I like that irony.
 I think it poses questions about whether you are ever free to think or feel the way you want.